LordMewtwo73/feEngage-randomizer/README.md

 Engage's gamefiles.
 Check that program out here: https://github.com/AraragiHoozuki/EngageXml

 Also big thanks to Lilibet and jirachilover, who created the necessary Dragon + Exclusive Classes for Everyone 2.0.0 mod, allowing characters to become normally unique classes.
+While the randomizer no longer requires you to download this mod yourself, it does use their changes as a reference, and I couldn't have done it without them and their mod!
 The mod link is shown above, but I'll post it again: https://gamebanana.com/mods/436900